Two parked CamperBoys vans in Sardinia with people sitting outside the vans, photographed from above.

 The regulation states that it is forbidden to stay in caravans or motorhomes between 9pm and 7am.
 Violations of the current rules are now subject to fines of up to €500.
 This is particularly expensive if you are staying in nature reserves or in areas designated as POOCs (coastal regions).
 These make up to a third of Portugal’s surface area.
 In addition, there are cities where there's a general parking ban for campervans.
 In such cases, you can expect a fine of up to €2000 which is unfortunately very common within Europe.

-coastal regions can be found here!
+All designated nature reserves and coastal regions can be found here!
 You should avoid these especially in the high season.

 But there's also good news: since 18 July 2021, following an amendment to Articles 48 and 50a of the StVO it is once again permitted to stay at a site with a camper or motorhome for up to 48 hours and of course to spend the night there.
 However, you should not necessarily choose sites in nature reserves or the POOC coastal region as there are many wild campers and they're often turned away by the authorities.
 So instead of beaches look for car parks or a nice place in the hinterland.